HactarCE/Nomic-Rules/README.md

 ### #proposals

-The proposals channel is governed by the [proposals](#proposals) section of the game rules and managed by a bot.
+The #proposals channel is governed by the [proposals](#proposals) section of the game rules.

 ### #polls

-The polls channel is governed by the [polls](#polls) section of the game rules.
+The #polls channel is governed by the [polls](#polls) section of the game rules.

 ### #game-rules

-The game-rules channel presents an alternate version of this rules document.
+The #game-rules channel presents an alternate version of this rules document.

-## Active and inactive players
+## Activity

 All players that have taken some game action in the preceding 72 hours are active players.
 All other players are inactive players.

+## Roles

+### Rule offender

+If a player has a nonzero number of strikes, then they are given the "rule offender" role.
+If a player's number of strikes reaches zero, the "rule offender" role is removed.

+Players with the "rule offender" role may not make _any_ game action; i.e. they may not participate in the game.

+After 24 hours with the "rule offender" role, a player's number of strikes decreases by one.

 ## Quantities